-We have surpassed the industry parameters almost in all aspects of our business operations.
+We shall emphasis on branch wise business development so that we can diversify our business portfolio in different geographical area of the country and further diversify the business by catering the business need of the area.
+We envisage that all our branches will be advanced in state-of-the-art technology and client service.
 We value our customer satisfaction and continue our efforts to provide them the required services as per their need.
-We continued strengthening our operation system for better services delivery to the customers and maintain sustainable growth for the company.
-Since process development is a continuous process we shall continue the same to increase the productivity of the employees for increased profitability and maintain sustainable growth for the future.
+Since process development is a continuous process we shall continue to increase the productivity of the employees for increased profitability and maintain growth for the future.

 Having the right people with the right skills and relentless efforts are critical to the successful implementation of our strategy.
 We always value the power of talented employee, train them for enhancement of their knowledge and improve the leadership quality to lead the company for maintaining sustainable growth and achievement of the goal of the company.
 We will continue our investment in technology and human capital to cope with the future challenges.
 We are maintaining a compliance culture to eliminate deviations in regards to regulations of Bangladesh bank, laws of the land and industry best practices to safeguard the interest of the Company and its shareholders.
 We are streamlining the work flow of the functional units in order to achieve planned growth and consolidation of business.
-In view of further strengthen our company and enhance its long term liquidity position, we have decided to issue subordinated bonds amounting to BDT 2.500 million for long term.
-To enhance profitability of the Company and higher returns on its assets we have given more emphasis on nonfunded business and increase fee based income.
-To ensure steady inflow of funds we have been consistently putting emphasis for increasing deposit Portfolio.
-In recognition of quality of annual report, transparency, ethical practices, true compliance, good corporate governance, fair disclosures and a great team work, Union Capital limited received awards from ICSB, ICAB and SAFA in the year 2016.
+In recognition of quality of annual report, transparency, ethical practices, true compliance, good corporate governance, fair disclosures and a great team work, Union Capital limited received awards from ICSB and ICAB in the year 2017.

 We have a good team of professionals who have been involved in the delivery of quality and value added services to our customers.
-Our challenge now is to inspire our people and enhance quality manpower with a vision to become the leader of financial sector of the Country by catering the needs of our market and provide the best services to our Stakeholders.
+Our challenge now is to enhance quality of manpower with a vision to become the leader in financial sector of the Country by catering the needs of our market and provide the best services to our Stakeholders.
 We are consistently building the right culture and developing our people's capabilities to deliver superior value to our clients, shareholders, employees and other Stakeholders of the society.